tauri-apps/tauri-docs/docs/guides/08-debugging/application.md

 :::warning
 The devtools API is private on macOS.
-Using private APIs on macOS prevents your application from being accepted for the App Store.
+Using private APIs on macOS prevents your application from being accepted to the App Store.
 :::

 To enable the devtools in production builds, you must enable the `devtools` Cargo feature in the `src-tauri/Cargo.toml` file: